GoogleChrome/developer.chrome.com/site/en/blog/scroll-animation-performance-case-study/index.md

 The CPU usage is completely different in DevTools, as shown in the following screenshots.

-{% Img src="image/HodOHWjMnbNw56hvNASHWSgZyAf2/v6rDNCu6XO8Nh5ujx0yw.png", alt="Main thread comparison", width="800", height="450" %}
+{% Img src="image/HodOHWjMnbNw56hvNASHWSgZyAf2/v6rDNCu6XO8Nh5ujx0yw.png", alt="Main thread comparison.", width="800", height="450" %}

 The following demo shows an application of scroll driven animation created by CyberAgent.
 You can see that the photo fades in as you scroll.